unamundan/FermaLoop/README.md

 ## PaulXStretch (Extreme Time-Stretch)

-Stretches the current selection into a long, evolving, textural bed — based on the "Paul's Extreme Sound Stretch" technique.
+Stretches the current selection into a long, evolving, textural bed — based on the “Paul’s Extreme Sound Stretch” technique.
 Best suited to ambient/drone material; rhythmic content will smear into texture, which is inherent to how the technique works, not a bug.